pennhanlee/tp/docs/DeveloperGuide.md

 This feature is facilitated mainly by `ModelManager`, `SortCommandParser` and `SortCommand`.

 `ModelManager#sortFilteredBookList()` takes in a single parameter, a `comparator`, and applies the `comparator` on all elements of the internal observable book list.
-Book's are sorted according to the input comparator in ascending order.
+Books are sorted according to the input comparator in ascending order.

 `ModelManager#setSortingPreference()` takes in a single parameter, a `newSortingPreference`, and updates the sorting preference in the `preferences.json` file.
-Thereafter, the specified sorting mechanism will apply to the user until the user decides to change the sorting mechanism using the sort command.
+Thereafter, the specified sorting mechanism will apply until the user decides to change the sorting mechanism using the sort command.

 Currently, the `sort` command supports sorting by name, genre, bookmark, and reading progress.

 #### Sorting the ObservableList
-The `SortCommandParser#parse()` parses the `sort` command input, and checks for input errors for which if found, would throw an error.
+The `SortCommandParser#parse()` parses the `sort` command input, and checks for input errors.
+If there are input errors, the method would throw an error.
 Subsequently, `ComparatorGenerator#comparatorGenerator()` generates a comparator based on the user's `inputPrefix`. `inputPrefix` and the resultant `comparator` are used to generate a new `SortCommand` object.

-When `SortCommand#execute()` is called, `inputPrefix` is passed to `ModelManager#setSortingPreference()`, where updating of user sorting preferences in `preferences.json` occurs. `comparator` is passed to `ModelManager#sortFilteredBookList()`, where sorting of the internal observable list based on the `comparator` occurs.
+When `SortCommand#execute()` is called, `inputPrefix` is passed to `ModelManager#setSortingPreference()` to update the user's sorting preferences in `preferences.json` occurs. `comparator` is passed to `ModelManager#sortFilteredBookList()`, where the internal observable list is sorted based on the `comparator`.

-The activity diagram below illustrates the flow of execution when the user inputs a `sort` command.
+The activity diagram below illustrates the flow of execution when the user calls for a `sort` command:

 ![SortActivityDiagram](images/SortActivityDiagram.png)

-Below is a sequence diagram that shows a scenario whereby the user decides to sort books by the name field.
+Below is a sequence diagram that shows a scenario whereby the user decides to sort books by the name field: <br>
 Command : `sort n/`

 ![SortSequenceDiagram](images/SortSequenceDiagram.png)